gowebly/gowebly/README.md

 2. (_optionally_) CLI embed a CDN version of the chosen **CSS framework** from the official (and trusted) resource to a regular `<link>` tag into the block called `gowebly-head-styles`;
-3. CLI start a project's backend on the default `http://localhost:5000` address via simple `go run` command.
+3. CLI start a project's backend on the port `5000` via simple `go run` command.

 ### `build`